rwxrob/zet/20210819171533/README.md

 a statement of unprofessionalism (all by itself) you just can't win.
-After all, I was using IRC at work, despite direct policies against it, or even use of the Web during "work hours" enough to know that such people's opinions are worth a shit.
-In fact, a good shit would be worth more than their opinions.
-Very satisfying.
+After all, I was using IRC at work, despite direct policies against it, or even use of the Web during "work hours" enough to know that such people's opinions aren't worth a shit.
+Actually, a good shit would be worth more, very satisfying.

 Did that strike you as inappropriate?